rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 We will be adding similar callbacks for APIs such as `track`, `page`, `identify`, etc.

-## **Filter Selective Destinations to Send Event Data**
+## **Filter Selective Destinations**

-RudderStack allows you to send your event data only to a few intended destinations by filtering out the rest.
+RudderStack allows you to load or send your event data only to a few intended destinations by filtering out the rest.
 You can do so by passing an [integrations object](#integrationopts) in the options parameter of the supported API methods.

 ### **Common Destination Names**